 Some of these may contain chemicals (or concentrations) that interact with others in your brew.
 These can create some unwanted off flavours.
 People that use Milton as a steriliser in homebrew regularly report their brew has a chlorine like smell, or a soapy flavour.

-In my opinion, it is best to use a cleaner & steriliser that has been designed for brewing and then follow the instructions as per the container.
+In my opinion, it is best to use a cleaner & steriliser designed for brewing and then follow the instructions as per the container.